almazgimaev/sly-blog-multi-image-annotation-/README.md

 ![](beetles2.png)

-🚀 Such datasets enable learning algorithms to better comprehend and generalize visual data, as well as **identify specific object features**, leading to improved **recognition accuracy**.

-🚀 Training models on annotated images from multiple viewpoints allows them to **handle real-life scenarios** with diverse object placements and orientations.

-🚀 **Reduce the amount of time and money** used to create the needed annotations for training images.
-Multiview annotations only requires a few pictures to be hand labeled in order to automatically label hundreds more.

-🚀 Multi-view annotation approach significantly outperforms state-of-the-art labeling methods.

 In this brief video, I will demonstrate how to annotate multiple photos of cars from various angles obtained from an online car sales website, using a unified grid for annotation.